bradmy609/Envelope-Budget-Project/README.md

 **Author:** *Bradley J.M.*

 This project was completed independently as a challenge to build a full-stack webapp from a scratch.
-As of 10/11/2021, it is not quite finished yet, the post button does not work yet and the code has not been refactored into routes.
+As of 10/11/2021, it is not quite finished yet, the post button does not display a component, and the code has not been refactored into routes.

 In this project I used Node and Express to create a back-end server.
 I used and React, HTML, and inline CSS to create the front-end.